 Shan He's Lab

 Welcome to Shan He' Lab, a research group lead by Dr. Shan He, Senior Lecturer (Associate Professor) in School of Computer Science at the University of Birmingham.
-Our mission is to develop computational tools to understand mechanisms of complex biological phenomena such as diseases.
+Our mission is to develop algorithms to discover mechanisms of complex diseases.
 Here you can find more about us and our research.

 We won runner-up in DREAM Challenge Our team ShanHeLab, lead by PhD student Dong Li participated the Disease Module Identification DREAM Challenge.
 We combined own algorithm AMOUTAIN (developed by Dong Li) with other methods to identify disease modules from multiple biological networks and achieved the 2nd.
 Very well done!
 (09/Dec/2016)